RyePankoski/Elliptic-Curve-Diffie-Hellman/README.md

 # Elliptic Curve Diffie-Hellman (ECDH) Key Exchange

-A from scratch implementation of ECDH shoiwng how two parties can esxtablish a secure connection over the internet.
-This includes a man-in-the-middle eaves drop to show what a malicious agent would see.
+A from scratch implementation of ECDH showing how two parties can establish a secure connection over the internet.
+This includes a man-in-the-middle eavesdropper to show what a malicious agent would see.

 ## Demo Output